dendie-sanjaya/ai-chatbot-mcp/readme.md

-# Chatbot Customer Service - Combine AI LLM Gemin & SQL Database & Notification to Telegram with Concept MCP case
+# Chatbot Customer Service - Combine AI LLM Gemini & SQL Database & Notification to Telegram with Concept MCP case

 ## About This Research